loft-demos/vcluster-platform-demo-app-template/README.md

 ## Known Gaps

-The repo now has a credible `vind` path, but the following are still incomplete for a fully local-contained default:
+The repo has a credible `vind` path, but the following are still incomplete for a fully local-contained default:

 - Forgejo is still commented out in [vind-demo-cluster/vcluster.yaml](./vind-demo-cluster/vcluster.yaml)